rivtlib-dev/rivtlib.github.io/index.rst

 implements the **rivt** markup language designed to simplify editing and reuse of existing files which is described here `rivt User Manual <https://rivt-doc.net>`_.

-The following sections document the rivtlib code on `GitHub <https://github.com/rivtlib/rivtlib.github.io/tree/main/src/rivtlib>`_
+The following sections document the rivtlib.py code stored at `GitHub <https://github.com/rivtlib/rivtlib.github.io/tree/main/src/rivtlib>`_

 some text 123